rsyncOSX/RsyncOSX_archived/README.md

 RsyncOSX require macOS Catalina 10.15 and later versions of macOS.

-The work on a SwiftUI based version of RsyncOSX did commence in December 2020.
-And the development progresses every day.
+The work on the **SwiftUI based version of RsyncOSX** commenced in December 2020.
 There is some more info about [the SwiftUI based version of RsyncOSX here](https://github.com/rsyncOSX/RsyncSwiftUI).
-There is released a [version 0.1 of the SwiftUI based RsyncOSX](https://github.com/rsyncOSX/RsyncSwiftUI/releases).
-It can be used alongside RsyncOSX and it is primarily for a sneek peek of what is coming.
-This version can be used on macOS Big Sur only.

 ![](images/main1.png)
 ![](images/main2.png)